victorgarciaesgi/Pokedex-Api/README.md

 # Pokedex API
 An API to get info on the Pokemons written in NodeJs/Express and Vue.js with Vue-Router and Vuex.

-Collection Postamn dans le projet "collectionPostman.json"
+### Collection Postman dans le fichier "collectionPostman.json"

 ## Screnshots